Entry Fee: $56

 - Documentary or Series

-- Best Multimedia Package
+- Best Digital Storytelling Package

-An in-depth multimedia package that uses a combination of audio, video, still photography, graphics, and/or animation in telling a story.
+A single in-depth multimedia package that uses a combination of audio, video, still photography, graphics, and/or animation in telling a story.
 Specific elements will be judged as well as how well the elements work together in telling the story.
 No time limit.